 But what if you’re the Dakota Jackalopes, and you decide to throw back to a time – the 1970s – when your team didn’t exist?
 What do you wear then?

 For the Jackalopes, the answer is the “fauxback.”
 A fauxback uniform is designed to look like a uniform from a previous era, but it’s one that didn’t actually exist.
 The MLB’s Tampa Bay Rays pioneered the fauxback trend, creating 1979-style uniforms that have proven wildly popular with fans.
-The Jackalopes decided to follow in the Rays’ footsteps for their “’70s Night” promotion on ______ against the _______________.
+The Jackalopes decided to follow in the Rays’ footsteps for their “’70s Night” promotion on Sunday against the Seattle Sailors.

 According to Dakota GM Paul Mindegaard, the idea was born when the team changed its name from the Rapids to the Jackalopes during the offseason.
 When the team redesigned its uniforms to reflect the new name, they commissioned multiple different design concepts.
 Mindegaard said that the runner-up design was frequently referred to as “a ’70s kind of look.”
 Although the team ultimately chose a different design, “a lot of people on staff really liked the ’70s-looking one.
 So we thought, why not run with it?”